Whitley Bay Rockcliff RFC

 Whitley Bay Rockcliff RFC is a rugby union team based in Whitley Bay, North Tyneside in north-east England.
-The club play in Durham/Northumberland 1 - at the seventh tier of the English rugby union system - following the club's promotion as champions of Durham/Northumberland 2 at the end of the 2018–19 season.
+The club play in Counties 1 Durham & Northumberland - at the seventh tier of the English rugby union system - following the club's promotion as champions of Durham/Northumberland 2 at the end of the 2018–19 season.

 History

 The rugby club was founded in 1887 at a large meeting held at Landreth's Hotel [now the Victoria], Whitley...it was resolved to re-establish The Rockcliff Football Club.
 The proceedings were most enthusiastic and the club commences with a very considerable list of members.".

 Rockcliff currently reside in Durham/Northumberland 2 since promotion from Durham/Northumberland 3 in 2005.